melezhik/outthentic/README.md

 - **multiline expressions**

-As long as outhentic deals with check expressions ( both plain strings or regular expressions ) it works in a single line mode,  that means that check expressions are single line strings and response is checked in line by line way:
+As long as outhentic deals with check expressions ( both plain strings or regular expressions ) it works in a single line mode,  that means that check expressions are single line strings and stdout response is checked in line by line way:

            # check list
            Multiline